 Technology, where would we be without it today?
-There are many disruptive technologies that not only improve the way organizations do business and communicate but also solves socioeconomic problems.
+There are many disruptive technologies that not only improve the way organizations do business and communicate but also solve socioeconomic problems.

-These disruptive technologies continue to help business scale to new innovative heights utilizing:
+These disruptive technologies continue to help businesses scale to new innovative heights utilizing:

 - Cloud Technologies

 - IoT – Internet of Things

 For Credit Unions, technology has become a troubling paradox.
 Therefore, many are not investing in technology or effectively utilizing technology and are not reaping the many benefits an ongoing investment in technology brings.

 Many Credit Unions are still operating on dated infrastructure and technologies, depend on manual processes, do not hire the right talent and do not understand the total cost of ownership in technology (TCO).
 Because of a lack of understanding of the TCO in technology, they cannot truly determine their return on investment (ROI) in technology.
 Not taking TCO into account can lead to many unwanted challenges down the road.

 With aging memberships and tech-craving millennials, if Credit Unions want to compete with Banks and other Fintech organizations, retain and grow a younger customer base, they must have a clear strategic plan for the utilization of technology within the Credit Union and provide innovative products and services.

 Credit Unions can improve their technology footprint, operations, and competitiveness by: